Configuring LDAP Servers

 Info

-2. When successfully synced, the Status column will display the number of synched users and groups.
+3. The Status column will display the number of synched users and groups when successfully synced.

 LDAP Servers Troubleshooting